herotechcourse/kotlin-racingcar-precourse/README.md

     * Throws `IllegalArgumentException` if user inputs invalid data as per the requirements.
     * Add input and checks for number of rounds for the race.
+    * Add Input Handler tests to ensure the validation and parsing is correct

+Test cases to ensure proper name parsing and validation.

 ### 2. Create a car class